 Rogers, C. (1957) The necessary and sufficient conditions of therapeutic personality change.
-Journal of Consulting Psychology Vol.21, No. 2
+Journal of Consulting Psychology Vol.21, No. 2 video clips, presentations and lecture / seminar handout as well as digitised texts where appropriate.

 Rogers, C. (1959) A Theory of Therapy, Personality, and Interpersonal Relationships as developed in the Client-Centred Framework.
 In S. Koch (ed), Psychology, a Study of Science (Vol. 3 Formulations of the person and the social context, pp. 184-256).
 New York.
 McGraw Hill Book Company.